uri-yanover/4qbits/_posts/2022-11-07-graduate-of-contending-studies.md

 The Israeli job market, that I know well, has a very strong tradition of military unit graduates who team up with their former comrades, often without any formal background or specific knowledge for their new organization.
 It would appear that for them the network is the determining factor - however it is a much stronger, closer kind of a bond than what academia can come up with.

-Most recruiting processes I've observed, both in Israel and the US, are actually focused on getting signal in the contending/independence/resilience plane.
-Indeed, the common suggestions of having a GitHub, and even the preoccupation with the arbitrary riddles in LeetCode is really a way to signal that employers root for employees who can guide their own work.
-Moreover, in a lot of cases, when a hiring process in the industry is redundant, it is to test for things like cheating or motivation - which are exactly the caveats of this approach.
+Most recruiting processes I've observed, both in Israel and the US, may be seen as highly and specifically tuned to signal about contending, resilience and independence.
+Indeed, the common preoccupation with the arbitrary riddles in LeetCode as well as asking for candidates' GitHub is really a way to signal the preference for employees who don't get lost on their own.
+Moreover, in a lot of cases, when a hiring process exhibits redundancy, it is when testing for cheating and motivation - which are exactly the soft spots when hiring for CRI.

 Circling back to the original question of whether the 20-something year old should go to school -- in my opinion it reduces to the question of whether the said person can represent their contending ability to their employer in a different way than by displaying a good school certificate.
-Unfortunately, for a lot of folks out there there there's really no good alternative.
+For a lot of folks out there there there's really no good alternative -- one can't just "teleport" into having overcome meaningful challenges.

 In any case, writing the above helped me articulate what I should be considering when I interview others and get interviewed myself; I hope this may help you as well; as always, I'd be happy to hear your thoughts on the matter.